ucdavisdatalab/workshop_python_basics/chapters/02_data-structures.md

 :::{note}
 Data frames don't have a `.dtype` attribute since they can consist of multiple series.
-Instead, the `.dtypes` attribute is a list with the element type for each column.
+Instead, they have a `.dtypes` attribute, a list with the element type for each column.

 If your goal is to summarize a data frame, the `.glimpse` method is usually more convenient.